-Medical detox is the process in which alcohol or another drug is cleared from the body under the supervision of trained health care professionals.
+Medical detox centers in New York oversee the process in which alcohol or another drug is cleared from the body under the supervision of trained healthcare professionals.
 Medical detox uses prescription medications to slow the rate of withdrawal and thus prevent life-threatening symptoms from arising.
-Medical detox is the safest way to wean off of an addictive substance, and is done in a safe, comfortable, and medically-equipped environment.
+Medical detox centers in New York are the safest way to wean off of an addictive substance, and is done in a safe, comfortable, and medically-equipped environment.

 During this process, medications may be administered to limit and control the symptoms of withdrawal.
 This helps to reduce physical pain and discomfort, as well as to help patients overcome the acute temptation to drink or use drugs.
-In many cases, medical detox is necessary to give the body time to recover as the drug leaves the system and thus helps to prevent severe withdrawal symptoms that can lead to injury or even death.
+In many cases, medical detox centers in New York are necessary to give the body time to recover as the drug leaves the system and thus helps to prevent severe withdrawal symptoms that can lead to injury or even death.
 By lessening the side effects of acute withdrawal, detox helps to increase the chances of a successful recovery.
-To find out more about the detox options call Alcohol Treatment Centers New York, at (646) 918-5955.
+To find out more about the detox options call Alcohol Treatment Centers New York, at (877) 804-1531.

 The symptoms of withdrawal vary in type and intensity, depending on the drug of abuse.
 Alcohol withdrawal is by far one of the most dangerous, and requires medical supervision.